gs4711/org.openhab.binding.velux/README-1.14.md

 | 2.0.0.71	    | 2018-09-27   | Public SLIP-API w/ private-only WLAN-based Web Frontend w/ JSON-API.    |

 Notes:
 - Velux bridges cannot be returned to version one of the firmware after being upgraded to version two.
 - Firmware updates are currently provided at [Velux download area](https://updates2.velux.com/).

+## How to run it under openHAB2?

+Use the [Karaf console](https://www.openhab.org/docs/administration/console.html) to install the openHAB1 compatibility layer with help of the command `feature:install openhab-runtime-compat1x`.
+Activate the binding by placing the jar-file into the [extension directory](https://www.openhab.org/docs/configuration/addons.html#through-manually-provided-add-ons).
+Then, create the basic configuration of the service i.e. with a file `services/velux.cfg`, define the items within i.e. `items/velux.items` and finally generate a UI within i.e. `sitemap/default.sitemap`.

 ## Is it possible to run the both communication methods in parallel?